apache/skywalking-eyes/README.md

 A full-featured license guard to check and fix license headers and dependencies' licenses.

 Read [the doc](license-eye/README.adoc) on how to use license-eye.

+## Quality Eye

+The next generation of end-to-end test framework that eyes on software quality.

+Read [the doc](quality-eye/README.md) on how the quality-eye is designed.